Adamemnon1/NewsSite/README.md

 People with profiles can edit and delete their own content.
 Anyone can comment.
 This is a simple project for people to post articles, and for others to be able to comment on said articles.
+This site uses a mysql database for storing content.